Updated on July 12, 2026.

 The right next page depends on whether your truck is LMM, LML, or L5P, and whether you need fitment information, reliability upgrades, or street-truck repair alternatives.

 Use the Duramax tuner delete kit category only after the engine code and legal-use status are clear.
-LMM owners need a different fitment lens than LML owners, and L5P owners need to settle ECM access before thinking like an older truck owner.
+Early DPF-era owners need a different fitment lens than DEF/SCR-generation owners, and late-model owners need to settle ECM access before thinking like an older truck owner.

 FAQ

-Most Duramax LMM, LML, and L5P questions come down to year range, DEF/SCR status, CP4 risk, ECM unlock, part cross-fitment, and legal road use.
+Most Duramax LMM, LML, and L5P questions come down to year range, DEF/SCR status, CP4 risk, ECM access, part cross-fitment, and legal road use.

 Q: What years are LMM, LML, and L5P Duramax?